A Smooth Approximation Framework for Weakly Convex Optimization: Numerical experiments

 Let $\xi_k \sim \text{Uniform}(\{ \xi_1, \ldots, \xi_m \}) $ be a sample drawn uniformly at random.
 We evaluate the following stochastic algorithms: \begin{itemize}[leftmargin=15pt,itemsep=2pt,topsep=5pt] \item \textit{Stochastic subgradient method} (\sgm). $\xbf^{k + 1} = \xbf^k - \alpha_k f' (\xbf^k, \xi^k)$ \item \textit{Stochastic gradient descent on smoothed function} ({\sspg}, \Cref{alg:Smoothed-spg}). \item \textit{Inexact proximal point with stochastic Nesterov acceleration} ({\proxaccvr}, \Cref{alg:Smoothed-ipp}). \end{itemize}

-\Cref{fig-stochastic} illustrates the performance of different stochastic algorithms on the tested problems.
-We observe that although smoothing does not always yield faster convergence, it does lead to more robust convergence across different instances. \paragraph{Robustness of Moreau envelope smoothing} Since Moreau envelope smoothing essentially uses the direction provided by stochastic proximal point, we expect it to inherit the stability properties of the proximal point method \cite{deng2021minibatch, asi2019stochastic}. \Cref{fig-robust} illustrates the number of iterations an algorithm takes before convergence for different values of $\alpha_0$.
-It is observed that Moreau envelope smooth is indeed more robust than {\sgm} and Nesterov smoothing.
+\Cref{fig-stochastic} summarizes the performance of the stochastic algorithms on the tested problems.
+With appropriate choices of the smoothing parameter and the minibatch size for the proximal-point subproblems, we observe that smoothing often achieves significantly better performance than the vanilla {\sgm}.
+Although smoothing does not universally accelerate convergence, it typically yields more robust behavior across different instances.
+Notably, on certain problems, convergence is observed only when {\aglssipp} is employed. \paragraph{Robustness of Moreau Envelope Smoothing.} Moreau envelope smoothing exploits the full stochastic objective via a proximal update, rather than relying on a first-order approximation as in gradient-based methods.
+As a result, it is closely related to the stochastic proximal point method, and we therefore expect it to inherit the stability properties of proximal algorithms \citep{deng2021minibatch, asi2019stochastic}. \Cref{fig-robust} reports the number of iterations required to meet the stopping criterion for different values of $\alpha_0$.
+The results confirm that Moreau envelope smoothing is indeed more robust than both {\sgm} and Nesterov smoothing, consistent with the existing theoretical findings.